Machu Picchu 323 articles

 No. Machu Picchu is not closed any day of the year.
 In February (the rainiest month), the Inca Trail hiking trail may close for conservation reasons.

-• 3) How far in advance should I buy the entrance ticket to Machu Picchu in low season?
+• 3) How far in advance should I purchase my ticket to Machu Picchu during the low season?

-Low season tickets tend to have more availability for more days.
-However, it is not advisable to wait until they are sold out or there is little availability.
-The most correct way to make a reservation is 2 weeks in advance.
+Low-season tickets tend to have more availability for more days.
+However, it’s not recommended to wait until they’re sold out or when availability is low.
+The best way to book is two weeks in advance, although for the best tickets, you should book more than two months in advance.

 • 4) How far in advance should I purchase the Machu Picchu + Huayna Picchu (Route 3A) ticket?

-In low season it is recommended to buy the entrance to Huayna Picchu 2 months in advance.
-Remember that this ticket is the most requested by visitors.
+During the low season, it is recommended to purchase your ticket to Huayna Picchu three months in advance.
+Remember, this ticket is the most popular among visitors.

-• 5) Can I buy tickets to Machu Picchu in Cusco in low season?
+• 5) Can I buy tickets to Machu Picchu in Cusco during the low season?

-Although it is possible to get Machu Picchu tickets available during the trip in Cusco (a few days before the visit), it is best to purchase tickets online 1 week in advance.
+Although it is possible to get Machu Picchu tickets available during your trip to Cusco (a few days before your visit), it is best to purchase tickets online at least a month in advance.

 Advice from people who have been there